day8/re-frame/README.md

 This repo has documents which propose a **pattern** for structuring an SPA using ClojureScript and Reagent.
 The repo also contains a **reference implementation**.

-re-frame isn't an MVC framework.
-Instead, it is a functional RACES framework - Reactive-Atom Component Event Subscription framework (I love the smell of acronym in the morning).
+re-frame is not MVC.
+There are no objects, just data and pure functions.
+It is a RACES framework - Reactive-Atom Component Event Subscription framework (I love the smell of acronym in the morning).

 ### Overview

-The re-frame pattern is simple.
+The re-frame pattern is delightfully simple.
 So simple, in fact, that the reference implementation in this repo is barely 100 lines of code.
 That compares to 10s of thousands in Angular or Ember.
 (And, yes, I'm cheating ... to be fair, I should include the few hundred lines in Reagent too, but you get the idea.)

 To build an app using re-frame, you:
   - design your app's data structure (data layer)